-CEDECUR, the Education and Research Center for Urban and Rural Community Development, was founded in 1982 by a consortium of 7 organizations to develop intersectoral community participation models with different sectors of the poor, mainly aimed at young people ages 14-25, women, minority groups and community organizations.
-CEDECUR seeks to improve the living conditions of the populations they serve through research, consulting, technical assistance, training and implementation of programs and projects.
-Their four areas of work with youth include: a leadership academy, environmental training, job readiness training and income generation training, and agricultural training.
-CEDECUR has trained over 1,000 youth through its leadership academy, trained over 200 youth in environment & gardening, provided seed money for 170 youth businesses, and supported youth’s environmental projects in 10 communities.
+CEDECUR, the Education and Research Center for Urban and Rural Community Development, was founded in 1982 by a consortium of 7 organizations to develop intersectoral community participation models with the poor (mainly young people, women, minority groups and community organizations).
+Director Luz Elena Arango has 30+ years of experience managing social projects and the gender expert, Claudia Ximena Cubillos has 20 years of relevant experience.
+CEDECUR seeks to improve the living conditions of the populations they serve through research, consulting, technical assistance, training and implementation of programs.

-EMpower’s 4th grant enables CEDECUR to train young people in automotive and motorbike repair skills and life skills, work with families and employers to create a more supportive environment for participants to pursue their career goals, and work with employers to support and employ more gender equitable policies.
+EMpower’s 5th grant to CEDECUR will support training for 25 young people (including 14 young women) in automotive and motorbike repair skills and life skills, provide ongoing follow-up for 69 program graduates, while also working with families, employers and local government to create a more supportive environment for participants to pursue their career goals (including non traditional careers for young women).

 Primary Location: Cali

 Our Underwriters pay for all of our administrative and fundraising costs, so 100% of your donation goes directly to empowering at-risk youth.